SuperOfficeDocs/superoffice-docs/user-guide/en/forms/index.md

 # Work with forms

 The forms feature is a powerful engine to get information from a form into SuperOffice without too much integrations and hassle.
 Forms make it easier to interact with customers and prospects via your website or customer centre.
-A wide variety of data can be added in a form (including file upload) and you can add a number of automated actions to perform when the form is submitted and processed.
+A wide variety of data can be added in a form (including file upload) and you can add automated actions to perform when the form is submitted and processed.

 See examples here: [How to create forms (examples)][1]